browserengineering/book/book/animations.md

 	transition: opacity 2s,width 2s;

-This means that, whenever the `opacity` or `width` propertes of the element change---for any reason, including mutating its style attribute or loading a style sheet---then the browser should smoothly interpolate between the old and new values, in basically the same way the `requestAnimationFrame` loop did it.
+This means that, whenever the `opacity` or `width` properties of the element change---for any reason, including mutating its style attribute or loading a style sheet---then the browser should smoothly interpolate between the old and new values, in basically the same way the `requestAnimationFrame` loop did it.